wyntau/dotfiles/README.md

 - ### Task `git_config`
     Requirement: `git`

-    This task will ask you what username and email you want to config global for git
+    This task will ask you what username and email you want to config global for git.

 - ### Task `git_dmtool`
     Requirement: `MAC`, `git`, `Kaleidoscope`(`ksdiff`)